Graduating seniors and recent alumni are encouraged to apply to these post-graduate opportunities in service and community engagement.

 The Autry Fellowship

 The Autry Fellowship provides a one year opportunity for recent college graduates to address the pressing issues of inequity in the South as a full-time, paid staff member at MDC.
 The ideal Autry Fellow is committed to advancing social equity and helping communities in the South close the gaps that separate people from opportunity.
-Deadline to apply is early January.

 Coro Fellows Program in Public Affairs

 The Coro Fellows Program provides an intense one year experience in team management directed at ameliorating social problems in urban America.
 Coro Fellows receive assistance for an academic year of coursework, combined with field assignments related to public policy or media, at one of several Coro Centers in the United States.
 Students are charged tuition but can apply for scholarship assistance.
 Students may apply directly to the Coro Fellows Program but should advise the Wake Forest Scholars program of intent to apply.
-Suggested campus deadline: December 1.
+Suggested campus deadline: early January.

 Herbert Scoville Jr. Peace Fellowship